-The development of this programme is a response to the HIV & AIDS pandemic in Tanzania aimed at providing a comprehensive response through home and community based care to people living with HIV & AIDS.
-The Diploma programme is designed for qualified health care professionals and other cadres working in local communities, to build and develop capacity for local management in meeting the challenges of HIV & AIDS
+The development of this program is a response to the HIV & AIDS pandemic in Tanzania aimed at providing a comprehensive response through the home and community-based care to people living with HIV & AIDS.
+The Diploma program is designed for qualified health care professionals and other cadres working in local communities, to build and develop the capacity for local management in meeting the challenges of HIV & AIDS

-The approach to this programme will use the principles of adult learning using innovative learning approaches that will encourage lifelong learning in the students that will lead to improvement and development of local and holistic health care services.
-The work based nature of this programme will utilize and analyze the students’ everyday working experiences thus facilitating their ability to build on this knowledge and develop the services that meet the individual needs of clients their families and communities.
+The approach to this program will use the principles of adult learning using innovative learning approaches that will encourage lifelong learning in the students that will lead to improvement and development of local and holistic health care services.
+The work-based nature of this program will utilize and analyze the students’ everyday working experiences thus facilitating their ability to build on this knowledge and develop the services that meet the individual needs of clients their families and communities.

-There are number of short courses and workshops that address various aspects of care related to HIV & AIDS but because HIV & AIDS present a multitude of challenges in affecting individuals and communities they may not address the holistic needs of those affected.
-This Programme will go beyond nonintegrated approach of short courses and the bio medical model, which is only focused on the clinical aspects of the disease.
-It encourages teamwork in order to address the challenges holistically, thus improving the strategic services which will result in an improved quality of life for those affected.
+There is the number of short courses and workshops that address various aspects of care related to HIV & AIDS but because HIV & AIDS present a multitude of challenges in affecting individuals and communities they may not address the holistic needs of those affected.
+This Programme will go beyond the nonintegrated approach of short courses and the biomedical model, which is only focused on the clinical aspects of the disease.
+It encourages teamwork to address the challenges holistically, thus improving the strategic services which will result in an improved quality of life for those affected.

-The approach to learning is partnership between the students, the community and the University where the teacher is a facilitator of the students learning process and the student takes the responsibility for their own learning.
+The approach to learning is a partnership between the students, the community and the University where the teacher is a facilitator of the students learning the process and the student takes the responsibility for their learning.

 - By the end of the course, the students will be able to:

-- Assess the principles and practice of holistic palliative care for adults and children with HIV & AIDS and analyze, utilize and adapt strategies for developing and effective continuum of care in their own work place.
+- Assess the principles and practice of holistic palliative care for adults and children with HIV & AIDS and analyze, utilize and adapt strategies for developing an effective continuum of care in their workplace.

 - Apply effective clinical skills for caring for adults and children with HIV & AIDS, which take into account the associated, sensitive gender and cultural issues.

-- Conduct needs assessments and write project proposals with relevant and effective interventions that respond to specific identified needs of people with HIV & AIDS.
+- Conduct needs assessments and writes project proposals with relevant and effective interventions that respond to specific identified needs of people with HIV & AIDS.

-- Demonstrate appropriate attitudes and skills for self and others to effectively monitor evaluate and direct home and community based care programmes that are integrated into the health services and document and disseminate best practices for replication.
+- Demonstrate appropriate attitudes and skills for self and others to effectively monitor evaluate and direct home and community-based care programs that are integrated into the health services and document and disseminate best practices for replication.

-- Develop capacity building through training of other multidisciplinary members in home and community based care.
+- Develop capacity building through training of other multidisciplinary members in the home and community-based care.

-Th is is a part time Diploma course consisting of six modules plus one elective.
-The course runs over a period of 18 months and is designed to meet the needs of qualified health care professionals and others engaged in HIV & AIDS care and management.
+This is a part-time Diploma course consisting of six modules plus one elective.
+The course runs over 18 months and is designed to meet the needs of qualified health care professionals and others engaged in HIV & AIDS care and management.

-This programme will lead to the award of Diploma in HIV and AIDS of Tumaini University Makumira
+This program will lead to the award of Diploma in HIV and AIDS of Tumaini University Makumira

-- A Diploma/Advance Diploma in nursing, clinical medicine, social work, counselling, and teaching from an approved and recognized institution by TCU or NACTE.
+- A Diploma/Advance Diploma in nursing, clinical medicine, social work, counseling, and teaching from an approved and recognized institution by TCU or NACTE.